 The second symposium had a strong focus on daylight conditions in schools and the relationship between daylighting and students´ wellbeing and achievements.
 The symposium concluded that architects and engineers must redirect their design work towards more and better daylighting.
 Also, that software with good rendering capabilities in daylighting was needed.

 The third Daylight Symposium focused specifically on benefits in connection with energy use and health.
 Worldwide, the interest in daylighting has been renewed considerably to meet future challenges in relation to energy efficiency as well as towards human health and wellbeing.
 The symposium concluded that daylight and its effect on human health has evolved to a unified understanding that buildings, which provide daylight are healthier places to live in.

 The fourth symposium focused on daylight in a human perspective and had specific focus on the effects of daylight on building occupants.
 A conclusion was that we receive too little daily light doses, and that low light exposure during the day is associated with diminished health and well-being, including reduced sleep quality, depressed mood and poorer social relations – effects that place a substantial burden on individuals and the economy.

-The theme of this 6th symposium is “Daylight as a driver of change” and will focus specifically on the challenges faced by today’s 24/7 society; how we live our lives with more than 90% of our daily routines happening indoors, and how it affects our synchronisation to nature.
+The sixth symposium investigated “Daylight as a driver of change” and focused specifically on the challenges faced by today’s 24/7 society; how we live our lives with more than 90% of our daily routines happening indoors, and how it affects our synchronisation to nature.
 How can we ensure that our modern lifestyle is in balance with nature’s daily and seasonal cycles?
 How can spaces and occupants adapt to changing daily and seasonal conditions?
 How can architecture and daylight interact to stimulate our senses?
 How can we rethink our homes, workplaces and public spaces into healthier and more sustainable living environments?

 All presentations from previous symposiums are available under this section.